lawrencela/LFG-XLE-computational-grammar-JLM-2024/README.md

 6. default-gen-tokenizer.fst<br/>
 A simple tokenizer for generation (this is a binary file)

-   NB: XLE makes it simple to integrate fst tokenizers into the grammar.
+   NB: XLE makes it simple to integrate finite-state tokenizers into the grammar.
 Tokenizers insert token boundaries between words and perform tasks such as splitting punctuation off of words and lowercase initial capitals.

 ## An illustration

+## Further information
-## Further information about LFG and computational grammar development
+For more information about LFG and its computational implementation, please refer to the following chapter:

+Forst, M. & King, T. H. (2023).
+Computational implementations and applications.
+In M. Dalrymple (Ed)., Handbook of Lexical Functional Grammar (pp. 1083-1123).
+Berlin: Language Science Press.
+DOI: 10.5281/zenodo.10185986